joshuadolor/ep-technical-support-challenge/README.md

 What do I need help with now?:
 Need the development team to add some kind of message or indication that lets users know when a client has been successfully deleted.
 Right now users are unsure if their action worked or not.
 ```

+**Solution:**

+1. Root Cause: Frontend code is not showing a message or changing the UI to indicate that a client has been deleted
+2. Proposed Solution: show a message and update the table after successful deletion
+3. Files Modified:
+    - resources/js/components/ClientsList.vue
+4. Additional Findings:
+    - Delete query does not check if the client to be deleted is owned by the user
+    - Solution: update the query for client deletion to check if the client is owned by the user
+    - Files Modified:
+        - app/Http/Controllers/ClientsController.php

 ### SECURITY VULNERABILITY: Client Privacy Concern

-- [ ] Please fix the ticket and update it with findings and proposed solution:
+-   [x] Please fix the ticket and update it with findings and proposed solution:

 ```
 Priority: Urgent